-Arttu Arjas, Erwin J. Alles, Efthymios Maneas, Simon Arridge, Adrien Desjardins, Mikko J. Sillanpää, and Andreas Hauptmann, Member, IEEE
+Arttu Arjas[®], Erwin J. Alles[®], Efthymios Maneas[®], Simon Arridge[®], Adrien Desjardins[®], Mikko J. Sillanpää[®], and Andreas Hauptmann[®], Member, IEEE

-Abstract-Many interventional surgical procedures rely on medical imaging to visualise and track instruments.
-Such imaging methods not only need to be real-time capable, but also provide accurate and robust positional information.
-In ultrasound applications, typically only twodimensional data from a linear array are available, and as such obtaining accurate positional estimation in three dimensions is non-trivial.
-In this work, we first train a neural network, using realistic synthetic training data, to estimate the out-of-plane offset of an object with the associated axial aberration in the reconstructed ultrasound image.
-The obtained estimate is then combined with a Kalman filtering approach that utilises positioning estimates obtained in previous time-frames to improve localisation robustness and reduce the impact of measurement noise.
-The accuracy of the proposed method is evaluated using simulations, and its practical applicability is demonstrated on experimental data obtained using a novel optical ultrasound imaging setup.
-Accurate and robust positional information is provided in real-time.
-Axial and lateral coordinates for out-ofplane objects are estimated with a mean error of 0.1mm for simulated data and a mean error of 0.2mm for experimental data.
-Three-dimensional localisation is most accurate for elevational distances larger than 1mm, with a maximum distance of 6mm considered for a 25mm aperture.
+Abstract-Many interventional surgical procedures rely on medical imaging to visualize and track instruments.
+Such imaging methods not only need to be real time capable but also provide accurate and robust positional information.
+In ultrasound (US) applications, typically, only 2-D data from a linear array are available, and as such, obtaining accurate positional estimation in three dimensions is nontrivial.
+In this work, we first train a neural network, using realistic synthetic training data, to estimate the out-of-plane offset of an object with the associated axial aberration in the reconstructed US image.
+The obtained estimate is then combined with a Kalman filtering approach that utilizes positioning estimates obtained in previous time frames to improve localization robustness and reduce the impact of measurement noise.
+The accuracy of the proposed method is evaluated using simulations, and its practical applicability is demonstrated on experimental data obtained using a novel optical US imaging setup.
+Accurate and robust positional information is provided in real time.
+Axial and lateral coordinates for out-of-plane objects are estimated with a mean error of 0.1 mm for simulated data and a mean error of 0.2 mm for experimental data.
+The 3-D localization is most accurate for elevational distances larger than 1 mm, with a maximum distance of 6 mm considered for a 25-mm aperture.

-Index Terms- Kalman filtering, neural networks, object tracking, out-of-plane artefacts, optical ultrasound
+Index Terms-Kalman filtering, neural networks, object tracking, optical ultrasound (OpUS), out-of-plane artifacts.